Asset Investigations for Litigation and Recovery

 How Much Does an Asset Investigation Cost?

 If the investigation involves the recovery of money, firms will most likely charge a percentage of the amount recovered.
-Many firms will require that the amount be recovered be above a certain threshold.
+Many firms will require that the amount recovered be above a certain threshold.
 Generally, a firm will require that the recovery amount be at least $3000.

-Investigative firms usually don’t charge an hourly rate for this type of work.
+Investigative firms usually don’t charge an hourly rate for this work.
 Due to the amount of time that could be required to do an asset investigation, I recommend that you avoid paying investigators by the hour.

 Legal Guidelines and Considerations